 The Fortinet solution for RAN security utilizes the FortiGate platform in different form factors (physical and virtual network functions – PNF and VNF) to provide advanced Secure Gateway (SecGW) and a state-of-the-art Next Generation Firewall (NGFW) capabilities.
 These are designed to meet the security needs of different LTE and 5G NR architectures.
 The FortiGate provides three key security functions for the RAN:

-This unique combination of form factors and functionalities delivers a powerful tool with a rich set of versatile capabilities suitable for the largest Tier-1 4G and 5G RAN deployments:
+This unique combination of form factors and functionalities delivers a powerful tool with a rich set of versatile capabilities suitable for the largest Tier-1 5G RAN deployments:

-Securing the RAN mandates a new kind of SecGW infrastructure, one is the agile and hybrid, and yet capable of supporting the mixed architectures and different performance, scalability and QoS requirements that LTE-A and 5G bring to bear.
-Fortinet’s FortiGate unique capabilities and performance provides a truly secure LTE-A and 5G NR infrastructure enabling mobile network operators to securely deliver current and new services and use cases.
+5G will address new market segments and enable industry transformation and innovation, with 5G NR serving as the foundations for delivering these capabilities.
+As such, securing the 5G RAN has never been more important.
+Such a scalable, complex, distributed and dynamic RAN mandates a new kind of security infrastructure, one is the agile and hybrid, and yet capable of supporting the mixed architectures and different performance, scalability and QoS requirements 5G brings to bear.
+The Fortinet Security Fabric for 5G delivers security visibility, automation and control, primarily via the FortiGate SecGW, totruly secure LTE-A and 5G NR infrastructure without compromising performance, scalability and ultra-low latency, enabling mobile network operators to securely deliver current and new services and use cases.

 Learn more about Fortinet’s LTE and 5G new radio security solutions.